railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 Searching for documents
 =======================

-You've seen several methods of accessing documents quickly:
+You have seen several methods of accessing documents quickly:

 * From attachments to an Open ERP resource,